Skip to Content

 Source: Butterfly Conservation; UK Centre for Ecology & Hydrology; Defra; British Trust for Ornithology; Joint Nature Conservation Committee.

 Habitat specialist butterflies, which are vulnerable to semi-natural habitat loss and fragmentation, have not recovered from declines experienced in the late 1970s.
 These declines were mainly attributed to the knock-on effects of the drought conditions experienced in 1976.
-Overall, the unsmoothed habitat specialist index declined by 60% between 1976 and 2021 (Figure C6iai).
-Analysis of the smoothed trend shows a statistically significant reduction in relative abundance over the long-term period driven by decreases in 1976 to 1979.
-The unsmoothed index showed a 48% increase over the period 2016 to 2021, however, analysis of the smoothed trend showed no statistically significant short-term change.
+Analysis of the smoothed trend for habitat specialist butterflies shows a significant reduction of 30% in relative abundance over this long-term period driven by decreases in 1976 to 1979 (Figure C6iai).
+There has been no change in the abundance of habitat specialist butterflies since 2017.

 Individual butterfly species fare differently within the overall trend.
-Habitat specialists showing the greatest long-term decline since 1976 include heath fritillary; wood white; Lulworth skipper; grayling; and small pearl-bordered fritillary.
-No species show a significant short-term decline since 2016.
-Habitat specialists showing the largest long-term increases include silver-spotted skipper; black hairstreak; large heath; dark-green fritillary; and silver-washed fritillary, and of these, dark-green fritillary also showed a statistically significant increase since 2016.
-Chalk-hill blue increased significantly over the short term but showed no significant long-term change and both grayling and grizzled skipper increased significantly over the short term whilst showing significant long-term declines.
+Habitat specialists showing the greatest long-term decline since 1976 include heath fritillary; wood white; Lulworth skipper; grayling; small pearl-bordered fritillary; pearl-bordered fritillary; high brown fritillary; white admiral; and northern brown argus.
+One species, silver-washed fritillary showed a significant short-term decline since 2017.
+Habitat specialists showing the largest long-term increases include silver-spotted skipper; black hairstreak; large heath; dark-green fritillary; and silver-washed fritillary, and of these, dark-green fritillary also showed a significant increase since 2017.
+Both chalk-hill blue and dingy skipper increased over the short term but showed no long-term change.
+Lulworth skipper increased over the short term but showed a decrease over the long term.

 Species of the wider countryside